dnsimple/dnsimple-support/content/articles/heroku-error-differentapp.markdown

 You pointed your domain to Heroku, but when you access your domain from the browser you see a different application than the one you expected.

-This error occurs when you point a custom domain to Heroku, but there is another app at Heroku with that domain name set up as a custom domain.
+This error occurs when on DNSimple you point a domain to an Heroku application, but on Heroku an application is already set up to use that custom domain.

 <callout>
 The error means that your DNS are correctly resolving to Heroku.
 Follow the instructions below to fix the error.